arialdomartini/arialdomartini.github.io/_posts/2022-11-28-no-reason-to-squash.md

 ## ‣ Except that this promotes sloppy behaviors
 Don't commit broken code in the first place.

-Conscientous developers do review their work before submitting a pull request, and each and every of their commits build, have green tests and are potentially deployable.
+Conscientous developers do review their work before submitting a pull request, and each and every of their commits builds, has green tests and is potentially deployable.

 Git offers the scrupulous developers all the tools for tidying up their commits